-Simple hand washing with soap is one of the most simple and powerful ways to prevent disease.
+Hand washing with soap is one of the simplest and most powerful ways to prevent disease.
 With most children going to school all day in Tanzania without being able to wash their hands, there's a great need to provide hygiene education, soap and hand washing facilities to Tanzanian schools.
 Since water is often a limited and precious resource in many developing countries, Full Belly has developed our own hand washing station made of recycled materials that uses 90% less water than other current hand washing systems.

 In the spring of 2016 in partnership with the Jane Goodall Institute's Roots and Shoots program, Full Belly was able to build and install ten hand washing stations in and around Arusha, Tanzania.